RicCastelhano/podcasts-list/README.md

 # Podcasts I follow
-A list of podcast I follow each day while commuting to work.
-They range between IT, Personal Development, Leadership and Science.
+The list of podcasts I follow while commuting to work, jogging, walking or simply just enjoying a good cup of coffee.

+While the topics range between IT, Personal Development, Leadership, Sports and Science, this list it-self will change, as my interests also change accordingly the flow of Life.

+If you go through this git history, you can find many more interesting podcasts.
+The full list is bigger then what is displayed in this commit.

-# List
+# My List

 ## [Agile for Humans](https://ryanripley.com/agile-for-humans/)
 **Description:** A weekly podcast dedicated to the individuals and interactions that make agile work.